 What does accreditation mean for adult day centers?

 Accreditation has several benefits for adult day centers.
-The aging population have an increasing range of choices and accredited centers offer an assurance of quality that nonaccredited centers will not.
+The aging population has an increasing range of choices and accredited centers offer an assurance of quality that nonaccredited centers will not.
 Also, those who pursue and attain accreditation will be among the first to do so in the history of Indiana.
-These pioneering, quality-focused centers will be at the forefront of our rapidly 2 v6Mar2017 growing industry.
+These pioneering, quality-focused centers will be at the forefront of our rapidly growing industry.
 Accredited centers will have a unique distinction among their peers for their dedication to quality and client-centered care.

 What does accreditation mean to consumers?

 Oftentimes, potential clients have never heard of adult day services and do not know how to determine if a center provides quality care.
-Accreditation allows Indiana consumers to have a “yardstick” from which to measure quality of services.
+Accreditation allows Indiana consumers to have a “yardstick” from which to measure the quality of services.

 What does accreditation mean to potential referral sources?

 Voluntary, statewide accreditation standards elevate the adult day services industry as an even more viable part of the continuum of care.
-Like consumers, accreditation standards allow referral sources to have a “yardstick” from which to measure quality of services.
+Like consumers, accreditation standards allow referral sources to have a “yardstick” from which to measure the quality of services.